onnokleen/HARforest/README.md

 install_github("onnokleen/HARforest")
 ```

-We are working on making the code available on CRAN soon.

 ## Example

 This is a basic example which shows you how to estimate a HAR tree, how to grow a forest, and how to predict with it: